MCPHS to Host Student Research Conference April 11 in Boston

 Another highlight at this year’s research conference is a “Shark Tank”-style pitch event showcasing the University’s inaugural Hack the Health Gap Innovation Hackathon, developed in partnership with the Massachusetts eHealth Institute.
 The competition brings together 25 students from 16 academic programs to design, test, and present scalable digital health solutions focused on enhancing care delivery and the patient experience.

 The CRD will hold its Worcester Research & Scholarship Day from 4:20 p.m. to 5:30 p.m. on April 9 at the Lincoln Ballroom on the Worcester campus.
-The theme is "The Science of Care: Research Elevating Healthcare," and the deadline for abstracts is March 15.
+The theme is "The Science of Care: Research Elevating Healthcare."

 The Manchester campus previously held a student research showcase on November 20.
 Topics included occupational therapy’s role in menstrual support, the impact of pharmacy closures, and treatments for student anxiety.